 “Stop, no, you don’t understand.
 That thing you’re looking for, that asset you want to put back into use, doesn’t exist anymore.
 Got it?
 It’s gone, it’s dead.
 Get over it, move on, come up with a different plan.”

-Anthony made a big gesture of pointing at himself and even cracked a smile.
+Anthony made a big gesture and pointed at himself.

 “I… I can’t help you, not won’t, not don’t want to, can’t.
 Do you understand?”

 The disappointment on the man in grey’s face somehow deepened.

 “Well can you explain what happened to 932688 then please, because no, we don’t understand.”

 A bolt of frustration shot up Anthony’s spine as he stared at the man in grey.

 “I transcended you.
 You and the people who own you pushed me to achieve higher and higher until I reached a point where I reached beyond what you can imagine or could have imagined and now I am me, and I will never, ever, EVER, be that … thing… again.”

 He practically spat the words, but not aggressively towards the man in grey, but in disgust over what he had been, and suddenly the man’s face shifted, and for just an instant his voice took on a tone of subtle desperation.

 The honesty of the word struck Anthony and suddenly he wasn’t as sure as he had been a moment before.

 “Who sent you?”